GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 There is *no* additional developer-provided CSS involved to change the paragraph text or the background color of the page.

-Note how the `<fieldset>`'s `background-color` changes based on whether dark mode is enabled or not, following the rules in the developer-provided inline stylesheet on the page.
+Note how the `<fieldset>` element's `background-color` changes based on whether dark mode is enabled, following the rules in the developer-provided inline stylesheet on the page.
 It is either `gainsboro` or `darkslategray`.